ComputationalRadiationPhysics/picongpu/docs/source/python_package/selected_topics/checkpoint.rst

 instead of a fresh ``period``:

 ``restart=True``
+   Restart from the latest checkpoint
+   (or from the specific step given via ``restartStep``;
-   Restart from the given checkpoint (the run aborts if it does not exist).
+   the run aborts if the checkpoint does not exist).

 ``tryRestart=True``
    Restart from the latest available checkpoint,